 The CSV of an irrevocable pre-need burial contract must be listed as the full value of the contract or the amount paid in thus far.
 CSV of an irrevocable pre-need burial contract is an excluded resource.
 The value of the contract is listed as the CSV so that the policy can be used in the CSV exemption determination.

-Please review the policy regarding pre-need burial contracts for a more detailed explanation.
-Pre-need burial contracts are discussed in the following MHABD manual sections:
+Review the policy regarding pre-need burial contracts for a more detailed explanation.
+Pre-need burial contracts are discussed in the following December 1973 Eligibility Requirements manual sections: